4 Reasons Why Monthly Dividend Payers Are Great For Building Wealth

 In High-Yield Investing, we hold over a dozen monthly dividend payers in our portfolios.
 As a nice bonus, many of these carry annual dividend yields of 5% or more.

 It’s this kind of approach that has allowed our readers to build a sizeable nest egg to live off of in retirement.
 And it’s not too late for you to get started, either.
-If you’d like to learn how to join us — and get access to the names of a few high-yield monthly dividend stock picks while you’re at it — I invite you to read this short report.
+If you’d like to learn how to join us — and get access to the names of my absolute favorite dividend stock picks while you’re at it — I invite you to read this short report.